There are tons of different and unique ways people make money.

 Buymyface.com offers just such advertisement space.

-Ed Moyes and Ross Harper are two popular example oft quoted in this business and they got enough to pay off their student debt (at £50,000 a year, that stunt is no mean feat).
+Ed Moyes and Ross Harper are two popular examples often quoted in this business and they got enough to pay off their student debt (at £50,000 a year, that stunt is no mean feat).

 Ads were painted on the face of Harper and Moyse, and they went on, going about all sorts of activities while being filmed or photographed.
 What they do ultimately depend on the advertisers.

 For example, they have been asked to do skydiving or diving into the cold water in winter.
-Advertisers can go on to put these stuff up, with their brands being featured prominently.
+Advertisers can go on to put this stuff up, with their brands being featured prominently.